Voting starts in March for the Drupal Association Board election.

-Google Custom Search Engine (CSE) is an embedded search engine that can be used to search any set of one or more sites.
-No Google API key is required.
-Read more at http://www.google.com/cse/.
+Google Custom Search Engine (CSE) is a free service that can be used to search a set of one or more sites.

-After installing this module, configure it by entering Google's unique ID for your CSE.
-Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a search block can also be enabled.
+After installing this module, simply configure the Drupal module to use CSE by entering Google's unique ID for your CSE.
+Once you have granted permission for one or more roles to search using Google CSE, users can search the current Google CSE index from search/google or a search block.

 - Maintenance status: Actively maintained